 A Roth IRA can also serve as emergency cash.
 Tucking three to six months of living costs into a bank or credit union savings account is the smartest way to weather an unexpected income drain.
 But if you’re still working on building up your savings fund, you could tap the money you have contributed to your Roth IRA without owing any tax or early withdrawal penalty.
 It’s only your Roth earnings you don’t want to touch, as they will be hit with an early withdrawal penalty (if you’re younger than 59½) and tax.
 If you make an early withdrawal from a traditional IRA you will owe a 10% penalty and income tax.

-Every discount brokerage will be happy to set you up with a Roth IRA account and will not charge you to have automatic deposits sent monthly (or weekly or quarterly) from your checking account.
+Every discount brokerage will be set you up with a Roth IRA account and won’t charge you to have automatic deposits sent monthly from your checking account.
 (Your bank won’t charge you either.)

 Simplified employee pension (SEP-IRA)

 Best for: When you’re ready to save more than the Roth IRA limit.

 Maximum 2019 contribution: 20% of your net income up to a limit of $56,000.

 Don’t get skittish over the mention of a pension.
 This is super-easy.
 Every discount brokerage offers SEP-IRA accounts.
 The ability to save a lot more than in a Roth IRA makes a SEP-IRA the way to go once you start generating enough cash flow.

 A catch: With a SEP-IRA, there is no Roth option.
 All contributions are made with pre-tax dollars, but in retirement all withdrawals will be taxed as income.
 The upside is that as your business grows, claiming your entire contribution as a deduction will reduce your current tax bill.